tann9949/run-with-data/README.md

 # 🏃‍♂️ Run with Data

 A Python package for analyzing running data from Garmin Connect, with a focus on comparing different running power metrics (Stryd, Garmin, RunPowerModel).
+This code is also showed just for transparency on how data was gathered and was posted to my Facebook page: [Run with Data](https://www.facebook.com/people/Run-with-data/61571758243398/).

 ## 🛠️ Features